Zebulon Vance: Campaign

 In 1862, Vance ran for governor as the "soldier's candidate" and easily won over secessionist Democrat William J. Johnston of Charlotte.
 Vance did not leave his troops to campaign, nor did he give any speeches or present a platform.
 Instead, he wrote a letter that was published in the Fayetteville Observer saying, "If, therefore, my fellow citizens believe that I could serve the great Cause better as Governor than I am now doing, and should see proper to confer this responsibility upon me without solicitation on my part, I should not feel at liberty to decline it, however conscious of my own unworthiness."

-His campaign was overseen by William W. Holden of Raleigh's North-Carolina Standard and Edward J. Hale, of the Fayetteville Observer.
+His campaign was overseen by William W. Holden of Raleigh's North Carolina Standard and Edward J. Hale, of the Fayetteville Observer.
 Holden had been driven out of the Democratic Party in 1860 because he opposed secession.'
-Holden, like Vance, was now a member of the Conservative Democratic Party of North Carolina, a coalition of former Whigs and Democrats who were against secession.
+Holden, like Vance, was now a member of the Conservative Party of North Carolina, a coalition of former Whigs and Democrats who were against secession.
 Holden simply wrote that voters should "elect the man who defended their homes", noting that Johnston was at home tending to his railroads while Vance was "in the face of the foe, with his sword drawn, ready for action".'
 It also helped that Johnston's Democratic party could be blamed for "high prices, conscription, military defeats, suffering of the soldiers, and the suspension of the writ of habeas corpus".'

 Vance received 54,423 of 74,871 total votes, carrying all but twelve of the state's counties.'
 This continues to be the largest margin of victory for a governor's race in the history of North Carolina.
 Vance was serving with the 26th in the trenches at Petersburg, Virginia when he learned about the outcome of the election.
 He resigned his commission and traveled to Raleigh to become governor.
 At the time, he was 32 years old.